jgoett2/CA_Housing_Project/README.md

 <img src="img/map1.png">

 ## First Simple Model: Region of Housing
-As a simple initial model, we simply model the housing price as the average housing price for each region.
+Initially, we simply model the housing price as the average housing price for each region.
 This simple model can account for 20% of the variation in housing price.

 | Region         |        Average Housing Price |
 |:---------------|-----------------------------:|